talwrii/ffmpeg-cookbook/README.md

    textfile          <string>     ..FV....... set text file
 ```

-Many commands such as `sine` have parameters that cannot be updated even though you might expect them to be updateable.
+Many commands such as `sine` have parameters that cannot be updated even though you might expect them to be mutable.

 <a name="zmq"> </a>
 ## Update commands from the command line with zmq